 - “Hey John, making sure the original attachment didn’t end up in your spam folder.
 Hit me up when you get this email and we can talk through some of the points your team considers important.”
 (3 days later).

 - “Hi John, touching base again — I’m sure you guys are pretty busy going through a pile of proposals at a time.
 Want to hop on a quick 15-min call and go through the main action items so that you’re aware of what makes our implementation plan unique?”
 (4 days later).

 - “Hey John, our marketing team has upgraded a popular content piece/case study that generated 10,000 visitors already discussing a similar scenario you are dealing with.
 I thought this may be of use during the decision-making process – (link)” (1 week later).

 - “Hi John, assuming you’re swamped now, who’s the best person to Cc here and talk through the biggest challenges your team is struggling with now that the application can solve?
 Thanks in advance.”
 (1 week later).

-We may keep reaching out every 2–4 weeks after until we get a reply.
-We usually get a response during the first 3–5 emails, 7 at most, and we’ve reignited business discussions multiple times due to canceling original requirements or pushing a project for the next quarter.
+We may keep reaching out every 2–4 weeks until we get a reply.
+We usually get a response during the first 3–5 emails, 7 at most, and we’ve reignited business discussions multiple times due to cancelling original requirements or pushing a project for the next quarter.

 What Do We Expect from Follow-Ups?

-- Get an acknowledgment that the proposal is reviewed.
+- Get an acknowledgement that the proposal is reviewed.
 In this case, we invite them to a discussion regarding particular features or business problems we may solve in a better manner.

 - Figure out if there’s a change of plans.
 Then we reschedule or discuss additions that could be beneficial in the future.